Henry Fite House: George Peabody

-Royal Farms Arena
+CFG Bank Arena

-The former location of the "Henry Fite House" is currently occupied by the Royal Farms Arena, originally known as the Baltimore Civic Center and from 2003-2013 1st Mariner Arena.
+The former location of the "Henry Fite House" is currently occupied by the CFG Bank Arena, previously known as Baltimore Civic Center (1961–1986), Baltimore Arena (1986–2003, 2013–2014, 2022), 1st Mariner Arena (2003–2013), and Royal Farms Arena (2014–2022).
 Built in 1961–62 in the western downtown area, with a civic auditorium, arena, convention hall and exhibition galleries, the building became a center of Baltimore's sports and entertainment life.
 It covers the city block bounded by West Baltimore Street (north), Hopkins Place (east), Howard Street (west) and West Lombard Street (south).

 Memorial tablet

-The Maryland Society of the Sons of the American Revolution placed a large, elaborate, polished bronze memorial tablet in front of the "Henry Fite House" on February 22, 1894, describing the building's brief service to the nation.
+The Maryland Society of the Sons of the American Revolution placed a large, elaborate, polished bronze memorial tablet in front of the "Henry Fite House" on February 22, 1894, describing the building's service to the nation.
 An inscription on the tablet proclaimed to visitors: "On this site stood Old Congress Hall, in which the Continental Congress met".
 Ten years later, only the memorial tablet remained on the corner of the smoking ruins after the Great Fire on February 7–8, 1904, which devastated most of downtown Baltimore and the waterfront.

-When the Civic Center (now the Royal Farms Arena) was built on the site, the bronze tablet of 1894 was preserved and mounted on the outside wall facing Hopkins Place, near the northeast corner of the building.
+When the Civic Center (now CFG Bank Arena) was built on the site, the bronze tablet of 1894 was preserved and mounted on the outside wall facing Hopkins Place, near the northeast corner of the building.
 During a later remodel, the plaque was moved inside the new glass-enclosed lobby.